Dash Cams In Spain - Are They Legal?

-The simple answer to this question is yes, Dash Cams or 'Dash Cameras' are completely legal here in Spain, but there are a few data protection laws and other legislation that you must consider when using one such as:-
+The simple answer is yes, Dash Cams or 'Dash Cameras' are completely legal in Spain.
+However, there are a few data protection laws and other legislation that you must consider when using one, such as:

 Different Kinds of Dash Cams